 There are many reasons homeowners choose to refinance their mortgage.
 Here are some of the better ones:

 1. To take advantage of lower interest rates

 The first, and most obvious, reason homeowners refinance their mortgage is to take advantage of a lower interest rate.
 The drive behind this reason might be a change in finances, personal life or simply the desire to save money.

 The accepted rule of thumb has always been that it was only worth refinancing if you could reduce your interest rate by at least 2%.
 Today, though, even a 1% reduction in rate should be reason enough to refinance.

 Reducing your interest rate has several advantages.
-It can help you build more equity in your home sooner, decrease the size of your monthly payment and of course, save you lots of money overall.
+There are benefits beyond building more equity in your home sooner.
+You can also decrease the size of your monthly payment and, of course, save lots of money overall.

 Say you have a 30-year fixed-rate mortgage with an interest rate of 5.75% on a $200,000 home.
 Your principal and interest payment is $1017.05.
 If you’d refinance that same loan at 4.5%, your monthly payment would drop to $894.03

 2. To shorten the life of their loan